Bert R. Mandelbaum, MD

 teams.
 He was the Chief Medical Officer for Women’s World Cup Soccer

-1996, and served as USA Team Physician for Soccer World Cups ’94
+since 1996.
+He also served as USA Team Physician for Soccer World Cups

-and South Africa in 2010.
-He served as FIFA medical officer for Brazil
+in 2006, and South Africa in 2010.
+He served as FIFA medical officer for

-World Cup 2014.
-He serves on the USA Gymnastics Sports Medicine Advisory
+Brazil World Cup 2014.
+He serves on the USA Gymnastics Sports Medicine

-Board.
-In 2002, he was appointed to FIFA Medical Assessment and Research
+Advisory Board.
+In 2002, he was appointed to FIFA Medical Assessment and

-Committee (F-MARC).
-In 2007 he was appointed to FIFA’s Sports Medicine
+Research Centre (F-MARC).
+In 2007, he was appointed to FIFA Medical Committee.

-Committee.
-He also served on the Sports Medical Committee and Olympic
+He also served on the Sports Medical Committee and Olympic Medical Officer

-London 2012 games.
-He will be Chief Medical Officer for LA 2015 Special Olympics
+He was Chief Medical Officer for LA 2015 Special Olympics World Games

 He has published his first motivational and inspirational book entitled